-Targeting the job title of a position you applying for, write your CV in a short and professional style using action verbs.
-Write your CV in a reverse-chronological order - starting with what you have done most recently or functional order - information structured per item.
+Targeting the job title of a position you apply for, write your CV in a short and professional style using action words.
+Write your CV in reverse-chronological order - starting with what you have done most recently or functional order - information structured per item.
 Emphasize experience and/or knowledge of Asia.

 Employers in Hong Kong want to see in detail what you have done, who you have worked for, when you worked there and what your accomplishments were.
 The Hong Kong CV that covers a work history of 15 years or more could easily be up to four or more pages long.

 Often, the first page of a CV features a simple, professional headshot photograph.

 Begin the Hong Kong CV with your personal details listing name, address, contact information including your telephone number and e-mail address.
 Often CVs are kept on file for lengthy periods, so any contact details you give have to remain correct in the long term.
 A daytime phone number, with the international access code and e-mail, are most important.

 After that, write an introduction that contains many keywords of the actual position you are seeking.
 Scanners that are programmed to select specific words notice these keywords.
 Define who you are in relation to the skills and experience sought.
 This is a critical part of your CV as it is the first section a potential employer reads and it should portray you in the most relevant and professional light.

 Remember that your CV will form part of the script for the interviewer's questions